eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 ## Objective

-- Find out the association among age, gender, race, BMI, smoking, alcohol, arthritis, and liver condition in patients with osteoporosis.
+- Find out the association among age, gender, race, BMI, smoking, alcohol, sleep hours, arthritis, and liver condition in patients with osteoporosis.
 - Design an accurate approach to predict if someone has osteoporosis based on these metrics.

 ## Data Source